delphix/virtualization-sdk/docs/Building_Your_First_Plugin/Discovery.md

 2. Run `dvp install -e <engine> -u <user>`, as before.
 This will get all the new changes onto the Delphix Engine.

 3. Once the new plugin is uploaded, add a remote unix environment to your engine.
-To do this, go to **Manage > Environments**, click **Add**, answer the questions, and **Submit**.
-(If you already have an environment set up, you can just refresh it).
+To do this, go to **Manage > Environments**, chose **Add Environment** from the menu, answer the questions, and **Submit**.
+(If you already have an environment set up, you can just refresh it instead).

-  To keep an eye on this discovery process, you may need to open the **operation** tab on the UI.
+  To keep an eye on this discovery process, you may need to open the **Actions** tab on the UI.
 If any errors happen, they will be reported here.

-4. After the automatic discovery process completes, go to the **Databases** tab, you will see an entry for **Repository For Our First Plugin**.
+4. After the automatic discovery process completes, go to the **Databases** tab.
+You will see an entry for **Repository For Our First Plugin**.
 This is the repository you created in your Python code.

 ![Screenshot](images/PostDiscovery.png)